-I mean, can you imagine if a doctor gave you a prescription for bronchitis without listening to your lungs or anything else just because your mother verbally described the symptoms?
 Or because your teacher thought it was probably bronchitis and marked the right boxes in the bronchitis questionnaire?

 What if it's not bronchitis at all and the medication is totally superfluous (and messes up your good bacteria ratio)?

 Or what if it's something worse than bronchitis, God forbid?
-(May He keep us all healthy!)

 Is a baby given antibiotic ear drops with no ear examination just because his mother says, “He rubs his ear a lot and seems kvetchy”?